 Astor Pantaleón Piazzolla was born in 1921 in Argentina.
 When he was a boy his family moved to New York City where Astor’s father gave him a bandoneón (similar to an accordion).
 He took lessons and became a virtuoso.

 Astor made a short appearance in one of Gardel’s tango movies – El Día Que Me Quieras (The Day You Love Me).
-The small part introduced him to classical Tango and the many ways of expressing tango.
-Astor became the bandoneonist and composer who changed tango music forever by incorporating elements from jazz and classical music.
+The small part introduced him to classic tango and the many ways of expressing the dance.
+Piazzolla became the composer and bandoneonist who changed tango music forever by incorporating elements from jazz and classical music.

 Piazzolla’s family returned to Argentina in 1936.
 Astor started playing in bands and joined several famous orchestras.
-He continued producing experimental compositions through the 40s and 50s.
-During the 60s through the 90s he perfected his controversial style and performed all over the world.
+He produced experimental compositions through the 40s and 50s.
+During the 60s through the 90s he perfected his controversial style and performed worldwide.
 In June 1983, Piazzolla proudly played a program dedicated to his music at the Teatro Colón in Buenos Aires.

 The extraordinary performance last night inspired me to take a few tango lessons before leaving Buenos Aires.
 It will be a fun experience.
 During the time here I’ve seen the presence of tango everywhere.
 Buenos Aires and tango are inseparable – exciting city, exciting dance.

 Since the performance ended late I decided to take a taxi and not ride the subway.
-At night the city lights in Buenos Aires are magic.
-It was a lovely ride home!
+Buenos Aires is magic at night, and I totally enjoyed the city lights!